Hollywood Arts

-Hollywood Arts is an upcoming American sitcom created by Jake Farrow and Samantha Martin, which serves as a sequel and spin-off to Victorious, with Daniella Monet reprising her role as Trina Vega.
-It is set to premiere on Netflix in 2026.
+Hollywood Arts is an upcoming American teen sitcom developed by Jake Farrow and Samantha Martin, which serves as a sequel and spin-off to Victorious, with Daniella Monet reprising her role as Trina Vega.
+It is set to premiere on Netflix on October 15, 2026.

 Premise

-When struggling actress Trina Vega returns to her old high school Hollywood Arts as an unqualified substitute teacher, she both clashes with and inspires a new generation of ambitious and eccentric students.
+When struggling actress – Trina Vega – (returnee from Victorious) returns to her old high school, Hollywood Arts, as an unqualified substitute teacher, she clashes with and inspires a new generation of ambitious and eccentric students.